Skip to main content Skip to footer site map

 Note that OSHA's oversight does not extend to self-employed workers, government workers (except in state plan states) or to workplace hazards regulated by other federal agencies.

 "OSHA does many things to protect employees," Ferguson says.
-"Its primary goal is to make sure that everyone goes home at the end of the work day in as good or better condition than they came to work that morning."
+"Its primary goal is to make sure that everyone goes home at the end of the workday in as good or better condition than they came to work that morning."

-1. Fall protection, construction
+1. Fall Protection, construction

-2. Hazard communication standard, general industry
+2. Hazard Communication, general industry

-3. Scaffolding, general requirements, construction
+3. Ladders, construction

-4. Respiratory protection, general industry
+4. Respiratory Protection, general industry

-6. Control of hazardous energy (lockout/tagout), general industry
+6. Control of Hazardous Energy (lockout/tagout), general industry

-9. Machinery and Machine Guarding, general requirements
+10. Machinery and Machine Guarding, general industry

 Tags